muntasimulhaque/muntasimulhaque.github.io/_pages/about.md

   - /about.html
 ---

-Muntasim Ul Haque is a dedicated professional with extensive experience in the telecommunications industry.
-Currently serving as Deputy Manager at Bangladesh Submarine Cables PLC (BSCPLC) for the SEA-ME-WE 6 Project.
-Muntasim holds a Bachelor’s degree in Electrical and Electronic Engineering from the Islamic University of Technology.
+Welcome!
+I am Muntasim Ul Haque, a telecommunications professional with extensive experience in the industry.
+I am currently serving as Deputy Manager at Bangladesh Submarine Cables PLC (BSCPLC), where I am involved in the SEA-ME-WE 6 Project.
+I hold a Bachelor's degree in Electrical and Electronic Engineering from the Islamic University of Technology.

-Recognized for his analytical skills and data analysis expertise, Muntasim has received accolades for his swift resolution of critical issues, including a nationwide Internet blackout.
+My expertise lies in data analysis and solving complex challenges, and I have been recognized for my work, including resolving critical incidents such as a nationwide Internet blackout.

-Muntasim is committed to continuous learning and professional growth, always eager to connect with like-minded professionals and explore opportunities for collaboration.
+I am passionate about continuous learning and research, always looking to expand my knowledge and collaborate with others in the field.
+Feel free to connect with me to explore potential research or professional opportunities.